Carson McCullers: Early life

 Smith graduated from Columbus High School.
 In September 1934, at age 17, she left home on a steamship bound for New York City, planning to study piano at the Juilliard School of Music.
-After losing the money she was going to use to study at Juilliard on the subway, she decided instead to work, take night classes, and write.
+On the subway she lost the money she was going to use for her education at Juilliard.
+She decided instead to work, take night classes, and write.
 She worked several odd jobs, including as a waitress and a dog walker.
 After falling ill with rheumatic fever, she returned to Columbus to recuperate, and she changed her mind about studying music.
 Returning to New York, she worked in menial jobs while pursuing a writing career; she attended night classes at Columbia University and studied creative writing under Texas writer Dorothy Scarborough and with Sylvia Chatfield Bates at Washington Square College of New York University.
-In 1936, she published her first work.
-"Wunderkind", an autobiographical piece that Bates admired, depicting a music prodigy's adolescent insecurity and losses.
+In 1936, she published her first work, "Wunderkind", an autobiographical piece that Bates admired, depicting a music prodigy's adolescent insecurity and losses.
 It first appeared in Story magazine and is collected in The Ballad of the Sad Cafe.